Home .:. Troup Cares, Inc.

 Our Story:

-Our StoryIn March of 2006 two local physicians, Dr. Tom Gore and Dr. Bob Copeland had a vision to develop a medical clinic for the WORKING poor or near poor of Troup County, Georgia.
+Our StoryIn March of 2006 two local physicians, Dr. Tom Gore and Dr. Bob Copeland had a vision to develop a medical clinic for the working poor or near poor of Troup County, Georgia.

 Their vision was to create a clinic for those in our area that are working and trying to support their respective families, pay their rent, make their car payment, pay their other financial obligations and in many cases, send their children to college, along with trying everyday to make ends meet.